fhucho/sufi/README.md

 ### Expected outcome of the TCEC 15 superfinal

-Probabilities of winning the whole match after 44 games, 8 LC0 wins and 4 Stockfish wins:
+Probability of winning the whole match after 44 games, 8 LC0 wins and 4 Stockfish wins:

 |LC0|Stockfish|
 |---|---|